g-arruda/g-arruda/README.md

 ## Tools

 - **R:** Advanced expertise for analyses, econometric modeling, process automation, and web scraping.
-- **Python:** Currently learning to expand my data processing and automation capabilities.
+- **Python:** Currently learning .
 - **Julia:** Growing interest to enhance computational model performance.

 ## Why GitHub?

-I use GitHub as a space to **organize my projects** and apply version control with Git, which allows me to continuously track and improve my work.
+I use GitHub as a space to **organize my projects**.
 I strongly believe that knowledge should be **free and public**, contributing to the community and helping those in need of resources and references in the field.

 ## Contribution and Collaboration